 Perhaps you have come across a wisteria vine; characterized by excellent fragrance.
 The wisteria plant has a short growing season and once they bloom they attract pollinators.
 It is a climbing plant that is also beautiful to behold.

 The water mint in particular is an excellent bee attractant.
-The plant’s amazing fragrance added to the rich nectar makes it one of the best plants for attracting bees.
+The plant’s amazing fragrance added to the rich nectar makes it one of the best bee friendly plants out there.

 These plants are not only beneficial to bees but they are also beneficial to humans.
 Its seeds and oil are widely used.
 The tall plant with its big and conspicuous heads is rich in nectar and pollen.
 Bees love sunflower flowers.

-These flowers usually grow towards the end of summer which makes it ideal for bees just before the onset of winter.
-The flowers are easily accessible to short-tongued honey bees.
+These flowers usually grow towards the end of summer, which makes it ideal for bees just before the onset of winter.
+Sedums are easily accessible to short-tongued honey bees.

 Also referred to as false queen.
 This plant is an annual plant that is easy to grow and attracts wild and domestic bees.
 It is used widely as an organic solution to some natural scavengers such as aphids, garden pests, and caterpillars.
 This plant can grow to up to 50 cm and produce plenty of nectar and pollen that attract pollinators.